genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    method.
-If you are not sure whether your RNA-seq data is strand-specific or not, you can try using Subsample Reads application to make a small subsample, map it with Spliced Mapping with Tophat2 and check the coverage in Genome Browser for genes on both strands. (default: none)
+If you are not sure whether your RNA-seq data is strand-specific or not, you can try using Subsample Reads application to make a small subsample, map it with Spliced Mapping with Tophat2 and check the coverage in Genome Browser for genes on both strands. (default: None)
 2. **Rule for mapping over known annotations**.
 This option allows you to use annotated transcripts from the reference genome to distinguish between novel and known junctions ("Yes, and discover novel splice junctions").